Peregrine Hopson: West Indies

 Instead he was appointed to command a major expedition to the West Indies.
 The campaign was a central part of William Pitt's strategy to win the war, by seizing profitable French colonies in the Caribbean.
 Hopson's choice was particularly favoured by George II, while opposed by Pitt who insisted on appointing one of his own protégés John Barrington as second-in-command.

 Hopson sailed from Portsmouth in 1758 with 9,000 troops.
 Once in the West Indies the British set up Barbados as a base to strike out against the two main French targets Martinique and Guadeloupe.
 However the British attempt to capture Martinique ended in failure, with heavy casualties and growing rates of disease and the British were forced to switch their attentions to Guadeloupe.
 As they attempted to capture the island, the British were hit by a wave of diseases, and 1,500 men swiftly fell ill.
-Hopson also contracted a tropical disease and died in February 1759.
+Hopson also contracted a tropical disease and died in February 1759 in Basse-Terre.
 His force fell under the command of Barrington, who successfully completed the capture of Guadeloupe two months later.